Vision is the de facto essence of business.

 Nonprofits tend to describe an ideal world, while for-profit organizations describe their place in an ideal world.
 Respectively, the vision must concretely reflect the specifics of the company and resonate with its values.

-Stage no. 5: We refer to competitors by analogy
+Step no. 5: Refer to competitors by analogy

 If you represent a smaller organization that is turning into a new niche, it is a good idea to refer to an organization that your employees would quickly recognize.
 This will allow them to create an immediate picture of your vision.
 Here is an example of a hypothetical vision statement:

-"We will grow faster than the brand X." (X being the number one brand in your industry)
+"We will grow faster than brand X" (X being the number one brand in your industry)

-The measurable goal can be quantified and pursued, so the vision must motivate the achievement.
+A measurable goal can be quantified and pursued, so the vision must motivate achievement.
 For example, you can use this form:

 "We will be number one in the industries in which we compete."

-"We want to reach X $ in sales up to 20XX."
+"We want to reach X $ in sales by 20XX."

 Some final tips:

-- When you reach your vision, set a new one!
-Once the vision has been fulfilled, it's time to look to the future again and decide where you want to go - and work towards it.
+When you reach your vision, set a new one!
+Once the vision has been fulfilled, it's time to look to the future again, decide where you want to go, and work towards it.